 - Expanding public space and amenities for people through the Parklet Grant.

 The Placemaking Grant provides funding for temporary and semi-permanent installations outdoors on public and private property that helps activate the public realm it surrounds.
-This program offers flexibility for creativity in unique spaces throughout the Downtown that are in need of some public space activation intervention.
+This program offers flexibility for creativity in unique spaces throughout the Downtown that is in need of some public space activation intervention.
 Funding available up to $5,000.

 Window Activation Grant